-Two major clinical patterns of TAPVR are seen.
-Some are manifested in the neonatal period as severe obstruction to pulmonary venous return, most prevalent in the infracardiac group.
-Cyanosis and severe tachypnea are prominent, but murmurs may not be present These infants are severely ill and fail to respond to mechanical ventilation.
+Three major clinical patterns of TAPVR are seen.
+Some are manifested in the neonatal period as severe obstruction to pulmonary venous return, most prevalent in the infracardiac group .
+Cyanosis and severe tachypnea are prominent, but murmurs may not be present.
 Rapid diagnosis and surgical correction are necessary for survival.
-In contrast, those with mild or no obstruction to pulmonary venous return are usually characterized by the development of heart failure as the pulmonary vascular resistance falls, with mild to moderate degrees of desaturation..
-Systolic murmurs are audible along the left sternal border.
+Systolic murmurs are audible along the left sternal border, and a gallop rhythm may be present.
+A continuous murmur is occasionally heard along the upper left sternal border over the pulmonary area.
+Cyanosis is mild.
+The third group of patients with TAPVR consists of those in whom pulmonary venous obstruction is not present; these patients have total mixing of systemic venous and pulmonary venous blood and a large left-to-right shunt.